pypm/home/docs/studies/prov20200911/index.md

 ### [BC](img/bcc_2_3_0911.pdf)

+A model with two transitions in the transmission rate.
+Growth has continued for the past several months at about 2.5% per day.
+Daily case counts are at the highest level of the epidemic.
+Contact tracing in recent months may be resulting in a larger fraction of infected individuals being tested.

-The data is consistent with a single transition in the transmission rate and about 300 cases added in late April.
-The anomalous cases are seen in all health regions and are due to a change in test/reporting policy.
+About 300 cases are added in late April: Theses anomalous cases are seen in all health regions and are due to a change in test/reporting policy.

+Note that this data are from the uncorrected weekday reports.
+A better analysis [here](../bc20200911) uses corrected data (including Saturday and Sunday numbers) and shows the breakdowns by health region and age groups.
+That data more clearly shows localized outbreaks in some of the regions and age groups, and those outbreaks are included in the models used to fit that data.

 ![bcc](img/bcc_2_3_0911.png)

 ### [Alberta](img/ab_2_3_0911.pdf)

+The data is fit with a model that includes 3 outbreaks in March/April (meat packing plants).
+Only two parameters are used to characterize each outbreak: date and number of infections.

-The data is consistent with one change in transmission rate in mid March and 3 separate large outbreaks.
+consistent with one change in transmission rate in mid March and 3 separate large outbreaks.
 These have been reported in the media to be due to meat packing plants.
 The data is consistent with each outbreaks taking place over a very short period of time.
-Only two parameters are used to characterize each outbreak: date and number of infections.
-The shapes of the case (and contagious populations) are outcomes of the other model parameters which were not tuned.

-The hospitalization and death rates from these outbreaks appear to be smaller than the cases from March.
+The growth and decline in June/July is modelled by transitions in transmission rates.
+The current growth rate is estimated to be about 3% per day.

+The growth/decline trends in hospitalization show transitions that follow somewhat the rises and falls predicted by the model (hospitalization parameters not adjusted).

 ![ab](img/ab_2_3_0911.png)

 ### [Saskatchewan](img/sk_2_3_0911.pdf)

-The data is consistent with two transitions in transmission rates, three outbreaks (the first two from far northern communities).
-The data suggests that the first outbreak took place over a period of about 10 days.
-The second outbreak seen in the previous study (../archive/prov20200620) is confirmed.
+Following initial rapid growth in mid-March and decline after lockdown measures, there have been several outbreaks (some of these being in the far northern communities).
+Peaks in hospitalization occur at roughly the expected times from the model (no adjustment of hospitalization parameters).
+Throughout the period the general community transmission rate appears to be low.

 ![sk](img/sk_2_3_0911.png)

 ### [Manitoba](img/mb_2_3_0911.pdf)

-The data is consistent with one change to the transmission rate.
-Small deviations from exponential decline seen - used a reporting anomaly and an outbreak as examples.
+Following initial rapid growth in mid-March and decline after lockdown measures, community transmission appears to have remained low, until July.
+The daily case rates have since declined, dropping at 5+/3 % per day.

 ![mb](img/mb_2_3_0911.png)

 ### [Ontario](img/on_2_3_0911.pdf)

-The data is consistent with 2 changes in tranmission rate.
-A third transition is added for May 19 to measure the new transmission rate.
+Community transmission declined enough by mid April to allow the infection rate to decline.
+A reporting anomaly is added to the model for the broad bump in daily cases in May.
+It appears that transmission has increased starting in mid-August, leading to growth in infections of about 4+/-1% per day.

 ![on](img/on_2_3_0911.png)